Constitutional Court of the Czech Republic: Jurisdiction

 Also, in cases when an already abolished law contrary to the constitutional order should be applied by a general court, it shall submit the issue to the Constitutional Court (Art.
 95 par.
 2).

 Composition

 The Court is composed of 15 justices who are named for a renewable period of 10 years by the President subject to the Senate's approval.
 The justices enjoy criminal immunity and may be prosecuted only subject to the approval of the Senate.

 The plenum of the court is quorate when at least 10 justices are present.
 A majority of at least 9 justices must be reached in order to repeal a law, to impeach the President or to adopt a legal opinion differentiating from one previously held.
 Other matters are decided by senates consisting of three justices.

+The present composition of the court includes the following justices: